Hybrid payroll: definition, benefits, challenges, and factors to consider

 Managing multiple vendors

 Hybrid payroll requires working with different third-party providers for compliance, benefits, or regional payroll.
-Coordinating with multiple vendors creates risks of communication gaps and inconsistent service quality.
+Coordinating with multiple outsourced payroll vendors creates risks of communication gaps and inconsistent service quality.
 Businesses must establish clear vendor management practices and service agreements to maintain consistency.

 Compliance and regulatory complexities